(865) 999-5988 Request a Call

 Basal Cell Carcinoma (BCC) — Non-Surgical Treatment

 Basal cell carcinoma is a malignant cancer of the basal keratinocytes and the most common cancer diagnosed in humans.
-It is malignant — never low-grade, never benign — and untreated lesions enlarge locally, eroding surrounding tissue.
-When caught early, BCC is highly treatable.
-Image-guided superficial radiation therapy delivers low-energy X-rays directly to the lesion at the skin surface and is a well-established non-surgical option for appropriately selected presentations.
+It is malignant — never low-grade, never benign — and untreated lesions enlarge locally, eroding surrounding tissue and, on the face, the structures beneath it.
+BCC rarely spreads to distant sites, but it does not resolve on its own and is best treated early.

 A typical BCC course at Heelex is 15 to 30 short weekday sessions, with each visit taking a few minutes.
 There is no cutting, no stitching, no anesthesia, and no recovery window.
 You walk in, get treated, and go about your day.